Patagonia’s latest doc joins the fight for Europe’s last wild rivers

 A group of women from the small Bosnian village of Kruščica have stood guard on a bridge to the town for 24 hours a day, for more than 300 days.
 They’re a human blockade, denying access to construction crews set to begin building a major hydropower dam project on the Kruščica river.
-It’s been just the women because they knew the men would’ve long ago been beaten, arrested, and dragged away for it.
+In the film, the women explain that it’s just them because local police are less likely to arrest them, while male protestors would have been beaten, arrested, and dragged away long ago.
 Finally, this past June the cantonal court of Novi Travnik, Bosnia and Herzegovina, ruled that the environmental permit for dam construction on the river should be annulled, outlawing any further construction work on the proposed dam.
 But the women are still on that bridge, just in case.

 The story of the women of Kruščica is just one story told in Patagonia’s latest feature documentary Blue Heart, which shines a light on the work being done to protect Europe’s last wild rivers, all in the Balkans, from the threat of 3,000 hydropower dam projects.
 It’s the second major doc the brand has produced, following 2014’s DamNation, around the theme of saving wild rivers and the threat of both new and deadbeat dams.
 The idea of a Ventura, California, company, an American brand, investing in telling a little-known story that takes place in a part of the world many of its fleece vest-loving faithful might find tough to locate on a map may seem random.
 But both brand execs and director Britt Caillouette say that’s exactly the point.